 The Audit Committee's terms of reference have been approved by the Board of Directors.
-The Audit Committee, constituted in accordance with section 167 of the Companies Act 2014, comprises the three non-executive Directors and is chaired by Brendan McMorrow.
+The Audit Committee, constituted in accordance with section 167 of the Companies Act 2014, comprises of the two non-executive Directors and is chaired by Brendan McMorrow.
 Attendance at the Audit Committee meetings is set out below:

 Audit Committee

 Meetings held during the year 3

 Brendan McMorrow 3/3

 Professor Garth Earls 3/3

-Dr. Karl Keegan 3/3
+Dr. Karl Keegan (resigned on 7 December 2018) 2/3

-The Audit Committee reviews

-the accounting principles, policies

-and practices adopted, and areas of

-management judgement and estimation

-in the preparation of the interim

-and annual financial statements and

-discusses with the Group's Auditors

-the results and scope of the audit.
-The

-external auditors have the opportunity

-to meet with the members of the Audit

-Committee alone at least once a year.
+The Audit Committee reviews the accounting principles, policies and practices adopted, and areas of management judgement and estimation during the preparation of the interim and annual financial statements and discusses with the Group's Auditors the results and scope of the audit.
+The external auditors have the opportunity to meet with the members of the Audit Committee alone at least once a year.